valates/StellarisCrisisFixes/README.md

 -Rescaled crisis start time from 10/20/30/15% for 170/200/250/300 years to 15/25/35/20/5% for 170/200/250/300/350 years.

-### Unbidden
--Changed MTTH from 240 months to 6000 months (comment in code said MTTH should be 100 years, but it was set to 20 years).
-Effectively reduces probability of Unbidden spawning in a non-Jump Drive empire by a factor of 5.
-Should fix problems with Unbidden always being the crisis encountered.
-Further increase from 1200 to 6000 was to account for the fact that the roll occurs for every empire.

--Reduced speedup factor of spawn for empires with jump drive from 0.8 to 0.01.
-Effectively increases probability of Unbidden spawning in an empire with Jump Drive by a factor of 80.

-Researching jump drives now practically GUARANTEES Unbidden almost IMMEDIATELY (within 5 years).
-Previously the speedup due to Jump Drive was laughably minor; absolutely worst case they would show up 20% faster than normal.

 ## Fallen Empires
 # Fleets
 -Removed requirement that Fallen Empire not be at war to create a new fleet